 While enterprise businesses have the privilege of access to a lot of different resources to put toward their marketing efforts, their size makes it easy for things to get disorganized.

-Without a clearly defined marketing planning system, you run the risk of different silos working independently on campaigns and tactics that never connect and may or may not actually contribute to your overall strategic goals.
+Without a clearly defined marketing planning process, you run the risk of different silos working independently on campaigns and tactics that never connect and may or may not actually contribute to your overall strategic goals.

-You need to look at the data you have now to understand what tactics and campaigns are helping you achieve your goals, which ones should be cut or revised, and whether or not your various campaigns are all aligned to goals.
+You need to look at the data you have now to understand what tactics and campaigns are helping you achieve your goals, which ones should be cut or revised, and whether or not your various campaigns for target markets are all aligned to goals.
 This is why starting with last year’s marketing plan is not a good strategy.

 Getting a data-driven marketing plan and budget into place is step one.
 From there, you need to stay on top of your real-time data to see what’s working and what changes you should make to your marketing plan as you go.